-How Platinum Group Metals Are Used in Jewelry
+How the 6 Platinum Group Metals Are Used in Jewelry

-Everyone’s heard of platinum, but far fewer people know that it’s just one of six precious metals classed as platinum group metals (PGMs).
-The other five are palladium, rhodium, ruthenium, iridium, and osmium.
+Everyone’s heard of platinum, but far fewer people know that it’s just one of six precious transition metals classed as platinum group metals (PGMs).
+The other five platinum group elements are palladium, rhodium, ruthenium, iridium, and osmium.

-Read on to find out more about the characteristics of each PGM and how it’s used in the jewelry industry.
+Read on to find out more about the history and characteristics of the platinum group metals, and how each one is used within the jewelry industry.

 Platinum